krzaku281/react-hooks-grid/README.md

 ## Plugins

-All power of useGrid results from plugins that are fully customizable.
+All useGrid's power comes from plugins that can be fully customized to developer's needs.
+Additionally everyone can add custom plugin for him needs and create powerful data grid.

+To create your own plugin go to section useCustomPlugin.

 ### useSorting